Atmosphere (Joy Division song)

-"Atmosphere" is a song by English post-punk band Joy Division.
+"Atmosphere" is a song by the English post-punk band Joy Division.
 It was originally released in March 1980 by the Sordide Sentimental label as the "Licht und Blindheit" (German for "Light and Blindness") package, a France-only limited edition single featuring the track "Dead Souls" as the B-side.
-Following Ian Curtis's death in May, it was re-released as a 12" single by Factory Records in August with "She's Lost Control" as the B-side.
+Following Ian Curtis's death in May 1980, it was re-released as a 12" single by Factory Records in September with "She's Lost Control" as the B-side.

 The single was re-released in 1988 to coincide with the release of the compilation album Substance, and a music video was produced for the song.

 Recording

-Joy Division had written an early version of this song called "Chance" which they recorded for a Manchester radio session in June 1979.
-They later recorded the final version of Atmosphere in October 1979 with Martin Hannett at Cargo Studio in Rochdale.
-The Keyboard used in the chorus was a "Woolworth’s Winfield brown Bakelite plastic reed organ."
+Joy Division had written an early version of "Atmosphere" titled "Chance", which was recorded for a Manchester radio session in June 1979.
+They later recorded the final version of "Atmosphere" in October 1979 with Martin Hannett at Cargo Studios in Rochdale.
+The keyboards used in the song were a "Woolworth's Winfield brown Bakelite plastic reed organ," and a Solina String Ensemble.
+Both of which were performed by Bernard Sumner.
+According to drummer Stephen Morris, the shimmering sound present in the song was achieved by striking "a tambourine balanced on a pair of scissors" and then manipulating the sound with a variety of effects, including delay.